 And I am fascinated by just how we might have got that conceptual ability, and when.
 Our primate cousins and most likely our common primate ancestor didn’t do concepts, (there is no evidence any animal does, more on that later).
 I would wager our ancestor Lucy (Australopithecus afarensis) at 3 million years ago with a chimp sized brain and not even simple stone tools, did not have our modern conceptual ability.
 Nor do I suspect that the longest lived Homo species, H.erectus around from nearly 2 million years ago until the last few hundred thousand years B.P., had our conceptual abilities.
 We first see what I think of as solid evidence of concepts, spatial concepts at first it seems, in the finely worked, purposely bilaterally symmetric handaxes of the last 300-500,000 years produced by H. heidelbergensis .
 More on that later too as it is the subject of the new book that this essay and the one on the “cognitive niche” will be included in, having the working title of: Tools, Concepts and Consciousness.

-Our brains not only expanded but rewired and restructured on the basic mammalian-primate plan to produce a uniquely intelligent creature with a metabolically expensive brain.
-Our intelligence and consciousness allows for a wealth of innovative behaviors that has made us so successful in that cognitive niche.
+Our brains not only expanded but rewired and restructured the basic mammalian-primate plan to produce a uniquely intelligent creature with a large, metabolically expensive and uniquely configured brain.
+Our intelligence and consciousness allows for a wealth of innovative behaviors that have made us so successful in that cognitive niche.
 We produce behaviors in language, teaching, manufacturing, and theorizing: understanding the processes of the world unseen by any other animal.
 And behaviors are performed by muscles moving.
 Even pure thought, our thinking always involves, motivates, and produces some later behavior.

 “Brains are for movement.”
 Daniel Wolpert (TED talk).